tfeydev/fromJava2SpringBoot/OracleSpringBootREST/oracle-rest-api/README.md

 # Oracle REST API with Spring Boot

 This project demonstrates how to build a simple REST API using **Spring Boot** and **Oracle Database XE**.
-It connects to the Oracle `HR` schema and exposes data from the `EMPLOYEES` table via a REST endpoint.
+It connects to the Oracle `HR` schema and exposes data from the `EMPLOYEES` table via REST endpoints.

 ## 🔧 Technology Stack